clayne/ida-genpatch/README.md

 genpatch is confirmed to work on IDA Pro 7.x.

 ## Background
 During reverse engineering, we often apply the same patch to another binary.
-For example, when bypassing SSL pinning.
+For example, when applying patch for bypassing SSL pinning.
 Launching IDA just to patch is cumbersome, but patching from the CUI is more convenient, it's easy to share with others who are not familiar with IDA.

 # Installation
 Copy file `genpatch.py`, `patch_template.txt` to IDA Plugin folder, then restart IDA Pro to use genpatch.